sedatsever/Query-Tool/README.md

 # Manual
 1. Open "Query_tool.exe"
 2. First select a server from the "Servers" combo box.
 You have to click on a server to connect and list databases.
-3. When you successfully connect to the servers, databases are listed on the right.
-Select a database and click connect.
+3. When you successfully connect to the server, databases are listed on the right.
+Select a database and click on connect button.
-4. When you are conencted, you may directly write your sql statement in the "Query" box and hit "Run" to retrieve data.
+4. When you are conencted to the database, you may directly write your sql statement in the "Query" box and hit "Run" to retrieve data.
 5. You may also use the generate feature.
-For this, you need to select a table, column, operator and enter criteria.
-The sql staement will automatically be generated in the query box.
-Again, hit "Run" to retrieve data.
+To do so, select a table, column, operator and enter criteria.
+The sql staement will be automatically generated in the query box.

 ## Built With
 * [Python](https://www.python.org/) - Coding language